TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 ``tx_blogexample_pi1[blog][__Identity]=47``.
 Therefore the
 property mapper gets the blog object with identity 47 from the repository and returns it directly without copying before.

-Now that you know about argument mapping in greater detail and can begin to use it in your own projects.

 After you have learned how you can make sure any invariants of domain objects, the focus will be directed to the secure programming of